The 10 Best Fun Activities in China

 4. Learn about the Culture of Guilin Rice Noodles

-- Price: Join Trippest One-Day Guilin City Highlights Tour for $79.
+- Price: Join Trippest One-Day Guilin City Highlights Tour.

 Rice noodles are the most common staple food in Guilin, whether they’re eaten for breakfast, lunch, or dinner.
 You will have the chance to see the process used to make rice noodles at Guilin Rice Noodle Culture Center if you join our mini group tour.
 Eating rice noodles is an essential experience in Guilin and learning more about how they are made is interesting.

 5. Have a Nighttime Stroll Along the Bund

 Shanghai is a city that never sleeps.
 You'll be addicted to its dazzling modern face during the daytime while the gorgeous nighttime views are also charming for travelers.
 Having a nighttime stroll along the Bund is romantic.
 Historic and modern architectural structures are decorated with colorful neon lights that illuminate this city.
 Immerse yourself in the strong historic atmosphere and listen to the sounds carried on the breeze, such as the vehicles and busy local people.

 - Our popular Shanghai tour: One-day Shanghai Zhujiajiao Water Village, SWFC Tower and The Bund